uswds/uswds-site/_posts/2017-03-31-u-s-customs-and-border-patrol-case-study.md

 - case study
 - design
 - cbp
-excerpt: "As mentioned in our [recent Q&A with the team at NASA\(https://standards.usa.gov/whats-new/updates/2017/03/21/nasa-journey-with-us-web-design-standards/), the U.S. Web Design Standards team is sitting down with various agencies that are using the Draft Standards.
-In this second post in our series, we met with the team at the U.S. Customs and Border Protection and learned how they used the  Standards to train, develop, and design their various websites and applications."
 ---
+As mentioned in our [recent Q&A with the team at NASA](https://standards.usa.gov/whats-new/updates/2017/03/21/nasa-journey-with-us-web-design-standards/), the U.S. Web Design Standards team is sitting down with various agencies that are using the Draft Standards.
+In this second post in our series, we met with the team at the U.S. Customs and Border Protection and learned how they used the  Standards to train, develop, and design their various websites and applications.

 **Standards team:** Why did you decide to use the Draft U.S. Web Design Standards?